somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-06-14-how-to-use-the-somiibo-tiktok-bot-for-explosive-account-growth.md

 ### POST ONLY ###
 post:
   title: "How to Use the Somiibo TikTok Bot for Explosive Account Growth"
-  excerpt: "Learn how to supercharge your TikTok growth with the Somiibo bot, including setup, best practices, and compliance tips."
+  description: "Learn how to supercharge your TikTok growth with the Somiibo bot, including setup, best practices, and compliance tips."
-  author: alex
+  author: christina-hill
   id: 1718441649
   tags: ["TikTok growth","Somiibo bot","automate TikTok","grow TikTok followers"]
   categories: ["TikTok Marketing","Social Media Growth","Digital Marketing"]